ValerianeCaubet/MedIt/wp-content/plugins/hide-my-wp/readme.txt

 * Update - Compatibility with WP 6.0.2
 * Fixed - Allow self access to hidden paths to avoid cron errors on backup/migration plugins
 * Fixed - Remove the get_site_icon_url hook to avoid any issue on the login page with other themes
-* Fixed - Compatibility with ShortPixel webp extention when Feed Security is enabled
+* Fixed - Compatibility with ShortPixel webp extension when Feed Security is enabled
 * Fixed - Fixed the ltrim of null error on PHP 8.1 for site_url() path

 = 5.0.15 (06 Sept 2022)=